Barry Capuano

 Barry Capuano (born 26 November 1940) is a former Australian rules footballer who played with Essendon in the VFL.

 Wingman Barry Capuano played in a losing Grand Final in his debut season before becoming an Essendon premiership player in 1962.
 He made his last appearance for the club in 1966 and went on to serve in various administrative roles at Essendon.

+Capuano was awarded the Medal of the Order of Australia in the 2025 King's Birthday Honours.